aram2608/mariachi-lang/README.md

 3. Run the REPL: `python -m mariachi --repl` or
 4. Run a file: `python -m mariachi --file /path/to/file.mar`

-Yep, the repl entry is in a file called repl, a bit redundant, I will fix that later.

 ## Running Tests